Dasharo/docs/docs/dasharo-tools-suite/documentation.md

 To perform EC transition, make sure you are
 [running DTS version v1.0.2 or higher](#running) and follow these steps:

-* After boot, choose option number 6 open custom vendor submenu
+* After boot, choose option number 6 open custom vendor submenu.
-* Plug in power supply (without it, flashing EC is not possible as losing power may result in firmware corruption)
+* Plug in power supply (without it, flashing EC is not possible as losing power may result in firmware corruption).
-* Choose option number 1 to perform full EC transition
+* Choose option number 1 to perform full EC transition.
   > Note: below is an example output from Embedded Controller transition on
     NovaCustom NS50MU laptop.